 Visit our Counseling Services pages for additional information, or call our office at 585-245-5716 if you have questions.
 You may also take one of our free, anonymous online mental health screenings by visiting How are you feeling today?
 For additional assistance, text "GOT5" to 741-741 for Crisis Text Line (or call 1-800-273-TALK), or use the NY State Office of Mental Health COVID-19 Emotional Support Helpline 1-844-863-9314 (8 am-10 pm, 7 days/week).

 New York State is currently offering free training in Question, Persuade, Refer (QPR), which teaches how to recognize signs of emotional distress or signs that someone is struggling with thoughts of suicide.
 Members of the Geneseo community can register for QPR by entering “SUNY” as the organizational code.

 You will need to "opt-in" to text alert reminders.
 You must know your phone carrier.
 For specific instructions, go to our Using the My Health Portal page.

 As a SUNY Geneseo student, you automatically have access to a student health portal, myhealth.geneseo.edu.
 This portal provides a gateway to many features and services, such as scheduling appointments and secure messaging staff members.
 For more information, review our Using the My Health Portal page.

 - Prescription Delivery from Wegmans

 Wegmans in Geneseo delivers prescriptions to the main Lauderdale Health Center building Monday-Friday during our business hours.
 New prescriptions must be received by 2 pm in order to be delivered that same day.
-To initiate this service, you must first complete this paperwork and turn in to Wegmans or to Lauderdale.
+To initiate this service, you must first complete this paperwork and turn it in to Wegmans or to Lauderdale.
 Note that these forms will authorize Wegmans to keep your credit card on file.

 Other things to know: